INTRODUCTION

 CONCLUSION

 It was determined by testing potato cubes in salt solutions with different concentrations, that when the salt solution concentration was increased, the potato experienced a larger decrease in mass due to the occurrence of osmosis.
+This was evident from the results of the potato osmosis experiment lab report.
+The hypothesis for the potato in salt water experiment was supported by the individual data (Figure Two) and where errors occurred, the true value was supported by the class data.

-The hypothesis was supported by the individual data (Figure Two) and where errors occurred, the true value was supported by the class data.
 Some limitations in the experiment were present such as the limited equipment such as technology that could have improved the precision, resulting in inaccurate data, and the inability to repeat the experiment, lowering the validity and reliability of the data gained.
+This conclusion aligns with typical potato osmosis experiment conclusions.

 BIBLIOGRAPHY